mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

 Bangalore, India.
 The conference itself is Thursday/Friday 28/29 July 2016, and the workshop will be on the weekend immediately afterwards (i.e. Saturday, 30 July 2016).

-Although I normally just put up links to presentation materials here, it has been 'suggested' by the organisers that I write a little about the Workshop contents, target audience etc.
+Although I normally just put up links to presentation materials here, it has been *suggested* by the organisers that I write a little about the Workshop contents, target audience etc.

 ### The Workshop 'Pitch'

+Deep Learning is a hot topic, but has a steep initial learning curve.
+This workshop is aimed at giving participants 'hands-on' experience of a range of deep learning techniques.

+While no prior deep learning knowledge is assumed, the content will not be watered down : Even people already deploying models should find material that is new and interesting.

+There will be code.
+Lots of code.
+To ease the pain, a pre-configured virtual machine will be handed out, so that participants can run it on their own laptops using cross-platform open-source VirtualBox, and avoid a lot of configuration hassles.

 ### The Workshop Content